-A large aperture is critical to provide the follow-up capabilities of faint sources detected by LSST and other imaging surveys, and to ensure there is sufficient signal to noise in the data MSE to generate a clear target selection for follow-up studies with the upcoming VLOTs.
+A large aperture is critical to provide the follow-up capabilities of faint sources detected by LSST and other imaging surveys, and to ensure there is sufficient signal to noise for target selection for follow-up studies with the upcoming VLOTs.

 MSE has the largest primary mirror of telescopes in its class (11.25m) and a very wide field of view (1.5 square degree).
 These characteristics are essential to enable surveys of the faintest science targets spread over very large areas of the sky.